bensonnli/LeagueOfGraphs-Webhook/README.md

 # League of Legends Stats

-Script that checks leagueofgraphs every 5 seconds for an update on a summoner.
+Script that checks leagueofgraphs every 5 seconds for an update on Kevster.
 This tracks LP and Current Rank.

 # Usage
 Install all dependencies `pip install requirements.txt`